CPK Insurance

 • Businesses with 1+ employees in Vermont are required to carry workers' compensation, with exemptions for sole proprietors, partners, and corporate officers.

-• Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect speech therapy office rentals and shared practice spaces.
+• Most commercial leases in Vermont require proof of general liability coverage, which can affect speech therapy office rentals and shared practice spaces.

 • Commercial auto minimum liability in Vermont is $25,000/$50,000/$10,000 if a business vehicle is used for practice-related travel.